psu-libraries/contentdmtools/docs/batchEdit.md

 | 94       | Batch Edit 04 | Batch Edit 27 |
 | 99       | OBJECT TITLE  | Batch Edit 18 |
 | 108      | OBJECT TITLE  | Batch Edit 19 |

 ### Sample Workflow
-- Export metadata from CONTENTdm
+- Export metadata from CONTENTdm.
 - Work in Excel or Open Refine and batch edit.
 - Remove fields/columns with no changes.
 - Remove rows with no changes.
 (This isn't critical, but good practice.)